wenkokke/setup-agda/README.md

 For supported versions, this action uses [custom binary distributions][custom-binary-distributions].
 For all other versions, this action attempts to build Agda from source.

 If an older version of GHC is needed, this action will call [`haskell/actions/setup`][haskell/actions/setup].
-Any inputs supported by [`haskell/actions/setup`][haskell/actions/setup] is supported by this action, and will be passed along in the event that it is called.
+Any inputs supported by that action can be passed to this action, and will be passed along in the event that it is called.

 ## Usage